Productivity Management has long been one of the biggest fears of business owners when it comes to employees working from home.

 In a study during the pandemic, 85% of Australians reported being as productive or more productive when working from home.

-But, in order for remote team members to be productive, they need the right cloud business solutions and policies in place to help.
+But, in order for remote team members to be productive, they need the right business IT support and policies in place to help.
 And for employers to feel good about remote work and keeping telecommuting in place after the pandemic, they need a way to gauge productivity for employees not at the office.

 There are several ways you can do this that will improve overall communication and workflow and help you keep track of who is working hard and who may be taking advantage of the situation.